 Poweshiek County resources:

 Urbandale is located in the northwest corner of the metro along Interstates 35 and 80.
 With a population of nearly 42,000 residents, Urbandale offers a unique combination of large city amenities and a tight-knit community experience.
 An extensive trail system (40 miles of maintained trails), dozens of beautiful parks and an enclosed public pool provide a variety of recreational opportunities for residents, employees and visitors.
 Other top attractions include the spacious and innovative Urbandale Public Library, Living History Farms and the Des Moines Bucs ice hockey arena.

 A number of small businesses flourish in Urbandale’s quaint downtown district complete with brick streets and water features.
 Neighborhoods near the downtown district reflect the 100-year-old city’s history.
 The rapidly-growing western edge of Urbandale provides many beautiful new residential development options.

-Tradition with a vision, Van Meter was formed in 1869 and has a proud place among Iowa’s most storied communities.
+Tradition with a vision, Van Meter was formed in 1869 and has a proud place among Iowa's most storied communities.
 National Baseball Hall of Fame pitcher Bob Feller was a native of the city, and visitors are welcome to enjoy the Bob Feller Museum located in town.
-As of 2014, Van Meter’s population was approaching 1,200 people and continually on the rise with the addition of multiple housing developments offering a variety of options that fit any family size.
+As of 2014, Van Meter's population was approaching 1,200 people and continually on the rise with the addition of multiple housing developments offering a variety of options that fit any family size.
 A river town located just outside the greater metro community, Van Meter offers picturesque views in a more rural setting.
 The Van Meter School District is a nationally recognized comprehensive K – 12 school located on a single campus in a town boasting a 14-to-1 student-to-teacher ratio.

 Van Meter resources: